TakyiuLo/rail-Heroku-Back-End/README.md

 # Rails API for Bookmarks
 ## Summary
 This is the back end of [Bookmarks](bookmarks-page) page.
 A client will be able to request bookmarks.
 It is using Ruby on Rails to handle requests from the client.
-Version One have only one resource.
+Version one has only one resource.
 Version two have two resources.

 ## Tech used
 - Ruby on Rails, PSQL, Heroku, Git, GitHub

 ## Version 1
 The backend relationship model is using one to many resources.
+Users and bookmarks are in one to many relationship.
 [ERD](https://i.imgur.com/NZcQJie.png)

 ### CRUD Actions